kpinsights/field_encryption_module_v1.0.0/README.md

 **Field not encrypting:** Verify `@ENCRYPT` is in the field's action tags.
 Check EM logs for "Could not fetch record data" which indicates an event/instrument mismatch.

-**Still seeing encrypted string instead of [ENCRYPTED]:** Browser might be blocking JavaScript.
+**Still seeing encrypted string instead of `encrypted@xx.xx`:** Browser might be blocking JavaScript.
 Check console for errors.

 ## Authors